What are strategic life planning frameworks?

 Most annual plans treat all domains as if they deserve equal weight.
 During a year when you are recovering from health issues, the health domain gets front-seat attention.
 During a career transition year, career gets the primary focus.
 The roadmap shows which domains get focus in which quarters, and which ones are in maintenance mode.

-A sequence matters more than simultaneous effort — trying to overhaul career, fitness, and finances at the same time produces three half-finished projects instead of two completed ones.
+A sequence matters more than simultaneous effort: trying to overhaul career, fitness, and finances at the same time produces three half-finished projects instead of two completed ones.

 Building your quarterly focus plan

 Revisit your roadmap quarterly, not annually.
 The strategic roadmap is a living document.
 What mattered in January might shift by April.
 That is not failure.
 That is adaptation.
-This quarterly review process is what separates strategic life management skills from planning that collects dust in a drawer.
+This quarterly check-in process is what separates strategic life management from planning that collects dust in a drawer.
 If you want a detailed guide for structuring annual planning around this quarterly cadence, that resource covers the full annual-to-quarterly breakdown.

 Putting strategic life planning frameworks into practice: the complete process